codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-ps7.md

 - The correlation ID in the response header matches the correlation ID in the request header.
 - The error code in the response body is `0` (NO_ERROR).
 - The `throttle_time_ms` field in the response is `0`.
+- The topic response contains:
-- The `name` field in the topic response matches the topic name in the request.
+  - The `name` field matches the topic name in the request.
+  - The partition response contains:
-- The `index` field in the partition response matches the partition in the request.
+    - The `index` field matches the partition in the request.
-- The `base_offset` field in the partition response contains the assigned offset to the record.
+    - The `base_offset` field contains the assigned offset to the record.
 (The offset is the offset of the record in the partition, not the offset of the batch.
 So 0 for the first record, 1 for the second record, and so on.)
-- The `log_append_time_ms` field in the partition response contains `-1` (signifying that the timestamp is latest).
+    - The `log_append_time_ms` field contains `-1` (signifying that the timestamp is the latest).
-- The `log_start_offset` field in the partition response is `0`.
+    - The `log_start_offset` field is `0`.

-The tester will also verify that the record is persisted to the appropriate log file on disk at `<log-dir>/<topic-name>-<partition-index>/00000000000000000000.log`.
+- The record is persisted to the appropriate log file on disk at `<log-dir>/<topic-name>-<partition-index>/00000000000000000000.log`.

 ## Notes